JiwooHong01/24-2_Deep_learning_Math/README.md

-# Repository for mathematics subjects
+# Repository for mathematics in computer science